 There are ten local areas, each one coordinated by a host of dedicated volunteers.
 Today is about thanking these volunteers for supporting their local community and ensuring members voices are heard at the BMC.

 Tony, Micro Navigation at the Hill Walking Event 2020.

 Tony, Cadair Idris.

 Kym, Colin examining the meadow at Horseshoe Quarry.

 Tony, Durdle Door clean up in 2020.

 Want to celebrate some more?
-Follow the links below to see how we thanked our volunteers in 2021:
+Follow the links below to about BMC Volunteers:

-A time to say thanks - The power of youth - Employer supported and skilled volunteers - Local area volunteers - Environment and conservation
+A time to say thanks - Volunteer Stories - The power of youth - Employer supported and skilled volunteers - Local area volunteers - Environment and conservation

 Get Involved!
 Find out how to volunteer at the BMC.

 This article has been read